 |ICCV is now expected to take place in 2021.
 This conference is comprised of a main conference with workshops and tutorials in nearby locations.||Montreal, Canada||October 11~17, 2021|

 How to choose which AI conference to attend

-When deciding which AI conference to attend, you should think about your main goal for attending a conference.
+When deciding which of the AI conference to attend in 2020, you should think about your main goal for attending a conference.
 If you think about what you want to get out of attending an AI conference, that should help to narrow down your choices.

 a.)
 You want to meet other data scientists.